What Does "Right-Brained" Mean in Learning?

 3. Use visualization regularly

-Make a pact with yourself to never criticize the child for any attempts he or she makes in the process of learning.
+Make a pact with yourself to never criticize the child for any attempts they make in the process of learning.
 Do not compare the right-brained child with any other child in class.
-Focus on the right-brained learner’s incredible ability to see what others don’t, to envision brand new things that have not been invented yet, to see the whole picture all at one time, and to learn a hard concept in one snap of his or her mental camera.
+Focus on the right-brained learner’s incredible ability to see what others don’t, to envision brand new things that have not been invented yet, to see the whole picture all at one time, and to learn a hard concept in one snap of their mental camera.

 5. Keep an open mind